 Result of Analysis

-Now we can understand that no drought, higher the number of cores is an identification of higher multiprocessing but is not guarantee of high performance.
-By seeing the other internal specifications of CPU we become able to finalized that Quad-core CPU is better than a Dual-core CPU but at the same time, it can be inverse due to configuration of other components which are directly related to the CPU as well as related to the other hardware resources of computer including RAM and motherboard.
+Now we can understand that no drought, higher the number of cores is an identification of higher multiprocessing but is not a guarantee of high performance.
+By seeing the other internal specifications of the CPU we become able to finalize that Quad-core CPU is better than a Dual-core CPU but at the same time, it can be inverse due to the configuration of other components which are directly related to the CPU as well as related to the other hardware resources of computer including RAM and motherboard.